Career & Technical Education Policy Exchange

-CTEx is a multi-state policy lab dedicated to improving the quality of high school Career and Technical Education programs in the US.
+The Career & Technical Educations Policy Exchange (CTEx) is a multi-state policy lab dedicated to improving the quality of high school career and technical Education (CTE) programs in the United States.
 We work side-by-side with state and local partners to develop data-driven policy recommendations ensuring all students are ready for both college and career.

-A prevailing belief amongst the policy and business community is that CTE programs will achieve a lot – provide marketable skills for non-college bound students, grow the supply of skilled technical workers demanded by the labor market, and do this effectively without sacrificing the general knowledge we expect high school students to obtain.
+A prevailing belief amongst the policy and business community is that CTE programs will achieve many goals: provide marketable skills for non-college bound students, grow the supply of skilled technical workers demanded by the labor market, and equip these students effectively without sacrificing the general knowledge we expect high school students to obtain.
 These are worthy goals.
-To achieve them will require rigorous research and evaluation to test which models work, under what circumstances and for whom.
+To achieve them will require rigorous research and evaluation to test which models work, under what circumstances, and for whom.

 Our Research Initiatives